foreski/pythonos/README.md

-# pythonos
+# Foreskin - PythonOS
-A 'OS' build in Python, not sure how well it works for everyone, but i will possibly add more features in the future.
+A 'OS' built in Python, not sure how well it works for everyone, but i will possibly add more features in the future.

+When download files, open the file 'users.py' in 'modules/users' edit 'paths = ""' to your Folder Directory, also ensure your Folder Directory is changed inside 'data.json' in 'data' and 'CopyFiles/This PC/Local Disk/data.json' change them to the Folder Directory on your pc (e.x, C:\Users\disgu\Documents\Projects\Python\PythonOS)